 Experience and History: GM along with its affiliate, HPL, has long term gas sales agreements with several LDC, power and industrial companies in Texas.
 The most similar load of GM to that of CPS is the service that GM provides to Reliant Energy’s LDC company, Entex.
 GM has served the needs of the Reliant Energy - Entex load in Houston for decades.
 The service includes peak day obligations of 1.4 BCF/D. The Entex contract with GM has been renewed several times.
 The 1.4 BCF/D service provided to Entex is on a no notice, year round basis.
 We have never failed to meet an Entex obligation is support of the citizens of the Houston Metropolitan area and East Texas regardless of the severity of the winter or summer period.

-Texas Utilities is another GM customer with a long track record of natural gas supply from GM.
-Texas Utilities owns and operates numerous gas fired power plants that are in part served by GM at Texas Utility interconnects or pooling points.
-In the Corpus Christi area Gm has provided gas service to several power plant and industrial loads such as Valero Refining and the Central Power & Light Power Barney Davis, Lon Hill and Nueces Bay Power Plants.
-These obligations are in excess of 60,000 MMBtu/D. In the Beaumont – Port Arthur area GM is serving, as it has for several years, the low and high pressure requirements of the ExxonMobil Beaumont Refiney.
+TXU Fuel Company is another GM customer with a long track record of natural gas supply from GM.
+TXU Fuel Company owns and operates numerous gas fired power plants that are in part served by GM at TXU Fuel Company interconnects or pooling points.
+In the Corpus Christi area Gmand/or HPL has provided gas service to several power plant and industrial loads such as Valero Refining and the Central Power & Light Power Barney Davis, Lon Hill and Nueces Bay Power Plants.
+These obligations are in excess of 60,000 MMBtu/D. In the Beaumont – Port Arthur area HPL is serving, as it has for several years, the low and high pressure requirements of the ExxonMobil Beaumont Refiney.
 This is one of the largest refineries in the world and the GM load obligation is in excess of 160,000 MMBtu/D.

-GM is also a significant supplier of natural gas to the industrial facilities located on the Houston Ship Channel.
+HPL is also a significant supplier of natural gas to the industrial facilities located on the Houston Ship Channel.
 The Houston Ship Channel is one of eth nation’s largest consuming areas of natural gas.
 GM typically serves up to 350,000 MMBtu/D for a variety of industrial, power, chemical and cogeneration loads on the Ship Channel.

 Customer References: Please refer to Appendix #3.

 Gas Supply: GM does not dedicate gas supply contracts to specific loads on the pipeline system.
-However, GM has natural gas reserves dedicated for its supply up to the producing life of a given field.
+However, HPL has natural gas reserves dedicated for its supply up to the producing life of a given field.
 HPL is currently directly connected to reserves in Texas that have proven delivery capability of over 700,000 MMBtu/D. Over the last three years, HPL has attached new production in excess of natural gas depletion on its system.
 HPL accesses this gas by direct connection to natural gas producers and supplements this supply with connections to such natural gas trading hubs as Agua Dulce, Katy, and the Houston Ship Channel.
 Estimated total gas supply available to GM is estimated at almost 3 BCF/D (approximately 3,000,000 MMBtu/D).
 In addition, HPL has interconnection points with several intrastate, Texas offshore and onshore interstate pipeline systems.
-As an example of this supply activity, in the Corpus Christi area a new offshore supply has just been attached to GM that is currently delivering over 20,000 MMBtu/D. This supply is expected to more than triple in the next several months.
-This new supply will displace volume that can be rerouted and dedicated to the GM sale to CPS.
+As an example of this supply activity, in the Corpus Christi area a new offshore supply has just been attached to HPL that is currently delivering over 20,000 MMBtu/D. This supply is expected to more than triple in the next several months.
+This new supply will displace volume that can be rerouted and delivered to CPS.
 The supply from this producer is dedicated to the pipeline for the life of the reserves.